TumblrArchive/TumblrLaunchSample/README.md

 tumblr://x-callback-url/tag?tag=cars
 ```

-As you might imagine, the first URL opens a blog, the second a post from a blog, and the last a tag.
+As you might imagine, the first URL opens a blog, the second a post from a blog, and the last a search.

 ## Sharing with Tumblr